Moving Words Adult Competition 2024

 Call for Submissions

-From December 15th to February 15th, we are looking for poems of 10 lines or less that will be displayed inside ART buses between March and September 2023.
-This year's competition will be judged by Arlington Poet Laureate Holly Karapetkova!
+From November 10th to January 17th, we are looking for poems of 10 lines or less that will be displayed inside ART buses between March and September 2024.
+This year's competition will be judged by Arlington Poet Laureate Courtney LeBlanc!

 Poets who live within the D.C.
 Metro transit area (the Northern Virginia counties Arlington, Fairfax and Loudoun, and the cities Alexandria, Fairfax and Falls Church; the District of Columbia; and the Maryland counties Montgomery and Prince George's) and are over 18 years old are eligible to enter.
 There is no fee to enter.

 About the Judge